Kingslayer9988/bgo_holding/documentation/NOS.md

 ## NOS 💚

-- Di, 04.03.2025:

-- We are taking about Frontend when the way more important backend is not working 😂😂 this is just embarrassing.
+- We are taking about Frontend when the way more important backend is not working 😂

-- Frontends will actually be the downfall of people 😂 shell users shoutout.

-- Schnittstelle is Nr1 Problem - why nobody gets this is crazy to me l. how are there even choices of frontends when backend is not ready ?

-- How can this Schnittstelle be not fixed if this fuck is in use since jan 2024

-- Splitten/Ladereihenfolge/Internal-WAB-Nr all are kinda useless without proper Export.

-- Sheets of Paper will always be there - Ms Alex will be even more 😭

-- Colleagues are super friendly.

-- Programm Profi/Cargo makes 0 difference in terms of how slow this people are in Computers anyway

 - Tische von $Hersteller_B are a big thing and its not working out well 😂
     - 20 min extra für zerlegten Tisch